LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D1-Arrays.md

   - The term project?
     Don't forget to post your project proposal in forum in the week 5 section on Moodle.
     This is a good time to start the skeleton of your project.
-  - The reading on arrays?
+  - The reading on arrays:
-    The quiz closes before class on Thursday
+    Since there was a holiday, I extended the closing time for the quiz to 11:59pm
   - Anything else?